 All courses required in the Mentored MDiv are available as field experiences and/or completely online.
-Learners can apply lessons learned immediately to their ministry and bring experiences, feedback and questions back into their online peer groups the next week.
+Learners can immediately apply lessons learned to their ministry and bring experiences, feedback, and questions to their online peer groups the next week.
 Students may progress rapidly, or may take as long as 10 years to complete the degree.
 Students seeking more face-to-face instruction and/or seeking to make more rapid progress toward degree completion may opt to maximize their schedule by taking classes on campus.
 All courses required in the Mentored MDiv are available at all of the Seminary's physical locations.

-The Mentored MDiv provides church-based course work to the maximum degree possible.
-Field mentors and other ministry professionals often hold credentials that allow them to serve as GGBTS adjunct professors.
-In such situations and when an appropriate number of students are identified in a given locale, GGBTS can organize and offer courses at a local church, association or other ministry setting throughout the western US.
+The Mentored MDiv provides church-based coursework to the maximum degree possible.
+Field mentors and other ministry professionals often hold credentials that allow them to serve as Gateway Seminary adjunct professors.
+In such situations and when an appropriate number of students are identified in a given locale, the Seminary can organize and offer courses at a local church, association, or other ministry setting throughout the western United States.

-Mentored MDiv students have the option of attending one-week courses at any of the five GGBTS campuses.

-Students admitted to GGBTS may register for any course appropriate to their degree level at any

-GGBTS campus in the San Francisco, Denver, Phoenix, Los Angeles and Portland areas.
-Those living at a distance from a GGBTS campus often find January and Summer intensive courses attractive.
+Mentored MDiv students have the option of attending one-week courses at any of the five Gateway Seminary campuses.
+Students admitted to the Seminary may register for any course appropriate to their degree level at any Seminary campus in the Los Angeles, Denver, Phoenix, Portland, and San Francisco areas.
+Those living at a distance from a Seminary campus often find January and Summer intensive courses attractive.
 Intensive courses are typically organized to include one week of contact time blended with helpful individual, outside-class activities.

-The Mentored MDiv program is also developing mentored-online course work.

-GGBTS continues to innovate, seeking new ways to deliver quality theological education.
-Mentoredonline courses will offer "classroom" instruction by GGBTS faculty online, with some courses configured to include work supervised by a local ministry professional.
+The Mentored MDiv program is also developing mentored-online coursework.
+Gateway Seminary continues to innovate, seeking new ways to deliver quality theological education.
+Mentored-online courses will offer "classroom" instruction by Seminary faculty online, with some courses configured to include work supervised by a local ministry professional.

-The MDiv Curriculum is designed to provide preparation for the following occupational roles: Pastor, Associate Pastor, Missional Strategist, Church Planter, Chaplain, Student or Collegiate Minister, Director of Missions, Denominational Worker, Evangelist, Social Work Minister, Parachurch Ministry Leader, Minister of Counseling or Outreach and Visitation, or Minister of Education.
+The MDiv curriculum is designed to provide preparation for the following occupational roles: pastor, associate pastor, missional strategist, church planter, chaplain, student or collegiate minister, director of missions, denominational worker, evangelist, social work minister, parachurch ministry leader, minister of counseling or outreach and visitation, or minister of education.